Floors Castle

 Floors Castle, in Roxburghshire, south-east Scotland, is the seat of the Duke of Roxburghe.
 Despite its name it is an estate house rather than a fortress.
-It was built in the 1720s by the architect William Adam for Duke John, possibly incorporating an earlier tower house.
+It was built in the 1720s by the architect William Adam for John Ker, 1st Duke of Roxburghe, possibly incorporating an earlier tower house.
 In the 19th century it was embellished with turrets and battlements, designed by William Playfair, for The 6th Duke of Roxburghe.
 Floors has the common 18th-century layout of a main block with two symmetrical service wings.
 Floors Castle stands by the bank of the River Tweed and overlooks the Cheviot Hills to the south.

 Floors Castle is now a category A listed building, and the grounds are listed in the Inventory of Gardens and Designed Landscapes, the national listing of significant gardens in Scotland.
 It is open to the public.

 History

 Background

 The Ker family, Earls and Dukes of Roxburghe, have held lands in Roxburghshire since the 12th century.
 Their origins are not certain, but they were likely of Norman stock originally.
 Since the accession of Sir James Innes as Duke in 1812, they have used the double-barelled name "Innes-Ker".

 The name of Floors Castle is thought to come either from "flowers" (or the French fleurs), or from the "floors", or terraces, on which the castle is built.